Ohio State vs. Utah Rose Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 - Saturday's total is 15 points lower than the two team's combined 81 points per game average.

-- The 41.5 combined points per game that these two squads have allowed this season are 24.5 fewer than the 66 over/under in this contest.
+- The 41.5 combined points per game that these two squads have allowed this season are 24.5 fewer than the 66 total in this contest.

-- The average total in Buckeyes games this season is 64.4, 1.6 points fewer than Saturday's over/under of 66 .

 - The 66 over/under in this game is 13.6 points above the 52.4 average total in Utes games this season.